 The County Purchasing Agent is established by the Board and may enter into any contract or purchase agreement on behalf of the County that amounts to

 $50,000 or less.
 In Siskiyou County, the County Purchasing Agent Position is held by the County Administrator, or their designee.
+If the term date of a contract is being changed through an addendum, and no other amendment is requested, the County Purchasing Agent shall be authorized to approve.

 Assistant Purchasing Agents